Hammarn/1MB335/Lab5.md

 ```
 >NC_001328.1 Caenorhabditis elegans mitochondrion, complete genome
 ```
-This is very informative, but having long names and / or cryptic identification numbers will make it difficult for you to identify the sequences when you visualize alignments (and later during the bioinformatic project, when you plot phylogenetic trees).
+This is very informative, but having long names and/or cryptic identification numbers will make it difficult for you to identify the sequences when you visualize alignments (and later during the bioinformatic project, when you plot phylogenetic trees).
 Moreover, some programs (particularly older ones) have a limitation on the number of characters in headers.
 You should thus shorten the headers before you proceed further (for example with the text editor `nano`).
-One suggestion of shortened header is:
+One suggestion for a shortened header is:

 ```
 >C_ele_mt